patrickbucher/read-think-write/content/procrastination-reveals-conflicts.md

 Therefore, I should absolutely argue such issues out in the future.
 Such conflicts are unavoidable, and can even be productive!
 The question is, _how_ those conflicts are carried out.
-Are we arguing as peers and capable of compromising in a way that works for both sides, or is one party required to concede all the time because the other party exercises power using appeals to anonymous and absent authority?
+Are we arguing as peers and are we capable of compromising in a way that works for both sides, or is one party required to concede all the time because the other party exercises power using appeals to anonymous and absent authority?